bruscalia/gethighs/README.md

 # gethighs

-A Python interface to using HiGHS executable files on Pyomo.
+A Python interface to use HiGHS executable files with Pyomo.

 ## Current alternatives